noahgh221/sectionA_project/README.md

 * **/digguides** - contains TSV files created by processing all XML files within a subfolder of /EAD (ead/secA_001) using ead2digguides.xsl

 ### Scripts and such
-* **marc2ead_sectionA.xsl** - converts a batch MARCXML file into individual EAD files suitable for importing into ArchivesSpace
+* **marc2ead_sectionA.xsl** - An old, repurposed, and convoluted XSLT that converts a batch MARCXML file into individual EAD files suitable for importing into ArchivesSpace.

 * **ead2digguide.xsl** - processes all EAD files within a subfolder (e.g. ead/secA_001) to create a single digitization guide (TSV).
 The digitization guide can be used to facilitate digitization, repository ingest, and as the basis for repository metadata.